DavyJonesLocker/client_side_validations/README.markdown

     <%= javascript_include_tag 'jquery', 'rails.validations'-%>

-In Rails 3.1 add the client-side-validations to your application.js file (in app/assets/javascripts/)
+In Rails 3.1, add the client-side-validations dependency to your application.js file (in app/assets/javascripts/)

-    //= require rails.validationso
+    //= require rails.validations

 Turn on the validations for each form_for